-Nindethana Theatre is said to be Australia's first Aboriginal theatre company.
+Nindethana Theatre is said to be Australia's first Aboriginal-run theatre company.

 National Black Theatre

-In 1972 the National Black Theatre emerged from Regent Street, Redfern, NSW, with an explosion of plays, dance, activist poetry, biting satire and street theatre.
+In 1972 the National Black Theatre emerged from Regent Street, Redfern, NSW, with a large number of plays, dance, activist poetry, satire and street theatre.
 It gave a new voice to the struggles of the 1970s and the Redfern Aboriginal community.

-During its 5 years of operation landmark playwrights such as Kevin Gilbert, Robert Merritt and Jack Davis worked at the theatre, as well as actors such as Bob Maza, Lillian Crombie and Justine Saunders, cultural activist Gary Foley and director Brian Syron.
+During its 5 years of operation, playwrights such as Kevin Gilbert, Robert Merritt and Jack Davis worked at the theatre, as well as actors such as Bob Maza, Lillian Crombie and Justine Saunders, cultural activist Gary Foley and director Brian Syron.

 Ilbijerri is the longest running Aboriginal theatre company in Australia and the only one in Victoria.
 Formed in 1990, Ilbijerri survived for many years on project-based funding, and has been initiating and developing performances in collaboration with its community and artists.